Rondo Island: History

 Fei Xin (1385 – after 1436), a military man from the fleet of the Ming admiral Zheng He, in his book on countries visited by Chinese ships described an island in the middle of an important shipping route where north Sumatran natives in dugout canoes traded precious stones, Spittle Perfume (ambergris), coconuts, bananas and fish organs with sailors in exchange for gold coins.
-He described the native religion of the region as Buddhist, and mentioned the island's Buddhist temple and rock with a 3ft-long footprint of Buddha.
+He described the native religion of the region as Buddhist, and mentioned the island's Buddhist temple and rock with a 3 ft-long footprint of Buddha.
 He described the habits and customs of the natives as liberal and simple but rich in form.
 Both women and men shaved their heads and covered their bodies with leaves instead of clothes.
 "Lung-Hsien-Hsu" was the Chinese name of the island, which has been identified with Rondo, Weh and Breueh Island in the ocean of Lambri (an Indianised north Sumatran kingdom from Srivijaya era) and Lemuria (hypothetical lost land with an ancient Tamil civilization).

 A 1698–1700 CE journal of the first French embassy to China also documents Rondo island as a stop en route to China.

 Danish shipliner Maersk's largest cargo ship ran aground off Rondo island on January 6, 1922, and was a total loss.